BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 Use [ISO 3166 country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) and if in the US don't put periods or spaces between state abbreviations.
 For example Use NJ not N.J.
 Or for country use US not U.S.

+Overall the app is easy to use and a fast way to check the weather and forecast by you.
+Hope you enjoy it.
+I am hoping to have the time to make a similar mobile app.

 ## Motivation for building this app